Vest Family Trust – how to wind up old Family Trust

 Question: Our Trust has a $60K capital loss.
 This is the balance of the beneficiary loan accounts.
 Is this the debt to be forgiven?

-Answer: Along with non-financial and non-produced asset transactions your accountant may include debt forgiveness in the capital account.
+AnswerYour accountant may include debt forgiveness in the capital account along with non-financial and non-produced asset transactions.
 We, however, are not accountants.
 You need to talk with your accountant.

-Question: So if my husband and I are forgiving the debt would we each be able to claim the capital loss on our own personal tax returns of the amount forgiven?
+Question: So, if my husband and I are forgiving the debt, would we each be able to claim the capital loss on our own personal tax returns for the amount forgiven?

 Answer: You need to speak with your accountant.
 Read the letter of advice that comes with the Deed of Debt Forgiveness.
 And speak to your accountant.